 Strawberries contain a powerful nutrient called Fisetin.

-Fisetin is flavonoid that acts as an ani-allergy fighter.
+Fisetin is flavonoid that acts as an anti-allergy fighter.

-It helps our body’s immune system respond to allergens and limits our body’s inflammatory response.
+It helps our body’s immune system to respond to allergens and limits our body’s inflammatory response.

 Ways To Eat More Berries